 - Dissect fruit and vegetables to identify parts.
 Learn about the differences between fruit and vegetables and classify by whether they grow on a tree, vine, bush or in the ground.

-- Lifecycle of a fruit or vegetable e.g. the apple tree or bean.
+- The lifecycle of a fruit or vegetable e.g. the apple tree or bean.
 Explore plant parts through drawing.

 - Cook fruit and veg (e.g. vegetable pizzas) and discuss how the food changes in colour texture and taste when cooked and factors that influence the rate of change.
 Great recipe books for kids can be downloaded from Foodbank WA's Superhero Foods HQ.